 1 | Let Those Bad Thoughts Out

 Sometimes the first, very important step to feeling better is facing what has made you feel bad in the first place.
 Contrary to popular belief, ignoring the bad feelings and focusing on the good is not always the best way to fight off that dark cloud.
 In fact, bad feelings can get bottled up if not attended to, and the emotions behind them could overwhelm you (usually at an inconvenient time, as life sometimes goes).
 An easy way to address and discount your self-doubts is to make them tangible, and then take away their substance.
 For instance, writing all the negative thoughts on a piece of paper and then ripping the paper up and throwing it in the garbage.
-For a more modern and trendy way to do this exercise, visit a website for cathartic anonymous typing, such as The Comfort Spot.
+For a more modern and trendy way to do this exercise, visit a website for anonymous typing, such as Cathartic.
 Releasing these unwanted thoughts and feelings from the bounds of your mind could already start to help you feel lifted from their burden.

 2 | Reward Yourself for Good Thoughts